karan-root/report_modification/README.md

 # Overview

-Simple script to remove column indicating PASS/FAIL in Feroot PCI Reports
+Simple script to remove a specified column in Feroot PCI Reports

 # Dependencies
 - Built using Python 3.13.5